What are the minimum requirements to apply to the Ph.D. Program in Molecular and Cell Biology?

 How long will it take me to get my Ph.D.?

 The Ph.D. program is designed to allow students to complete their degree in about five and a half to six years.
 A few students finish after four and a half years; however, most students take five and a half.
 Full funding is guaranteed for up to five and a half years and if necessary can be petitioned to extend to six years.

 What kind of financial support can I expect?

 Financial support includes an annual stipend, full payment of tuition, fees, health and dental insurance for 5 and a half years.
-The annual stipend rate for a full 12-month appointment in 2012/2013 is $30,000.
-Entering studentsÙ stipend is based on an eleven month appointment.
-Any extramural fellowships with awards below the departmental stipend are supplemented by the department to equal the departmentÙs stipend level.
-In addition, there is an incentive award for garnering fellowships.
-See our policy on Extramural fellowships.
+Entering students' stipend is based on an eleven month appointment.
+Any extramural fellowships with awards below the departmental stipend are supplemented by the department to equal the department's stipend level.

 Given the size of the department, isn't MCB somewhat impersonal?